-The price of fiat currency is provided to the network via price feeds coming from the Chainlink oracles).
+The price of fiat currency is provided to the network via price feeds coming from the Chainlink (oracles).

 The actual collateralization coefficient is adjusted dynamically (via component) and can change over time taking into account recent transactions with F-NFTs, F-NFT issuer track record, issuance platform, recent licensing transactions, and payouts of a specific F-NFT from the collateralization bucket.

-The percentage is the same for each F-NFT and determined by liquidation smart contract based on current on-chain governance settings.
+The percentage is the same for each F-NFT and determined by the liquidation smart contract based on current on-chain governance settings.

-The percentage of each liquidation iteration is:
+The percentage of each liquidation iteration (

 is a default liquidation percentage, both set by the on-chain governance mechanisms.